eaftan/boolean-wat/README.md

 ## Why does it work?

-In the JVM spec for class files, boolean constants are represented as integers [spec].
+In the [JVM spec for class files][spec], boolean constants are represented as integers.
 Javac always uses 1 for true and 0 for false, but it is legal to have a class file that contains a `public static final boolean` with a value other than 0 or 1.